 Caithness may boast a rich history and a beautiful, bio-diverse landscape, but it also has something pretty cool to crow about.
 A Guinness World Record, no less.
 Ebenezer Place in Wick has officially been recognised as the world’s smallest street since 2006.
 The street is a pint-sized (by street standards) 6 foot 9 inches long.
 It consists of a solitary doorway, two windows and the gable-end of a chimney.

-I hope this post has given you an insight into why I love Caithness.
+I hope this post has given you a little insight into why I love Caithness so much.

 Until next time …………